microsoft/CameraTraps/megadetector.md

 2. A script for running large batches of images on a local GPU ([run_detector_batch.py](https://github.com/microsoft/CameraTraps/blob/master/detection/run_detector_batch.py))

-Before we add more detail, some bonus/third-party/unsupported tools for running MegaDetector:

-3. We developed a [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing) that runs images on many GPUs at once on Azure.
-There is no public instance of this API, but the code allows you to stand up your own endpoint.
-Likely only useful if you're processing millions of images in frequent, large batches.

-4. You can run MegaDetector on images stored in Google Drive using this [Colab notebook](https://github.com/microsoft/CameraTraps/blob/master/detection/megadetector_colab.ipynb) ([open in Colab](https://colab.research.google.com/github/microsoft/CameraTraps/blob/master/detection/megadetector_colab.ipynb)).

-5. [Ben Evans](https://bencevans.io/) made a [pip-installable wrapper](https://github.com/bencevans/camtrapml) for MegaDetector (and other models).

-6. We provide code for a [real-time MegaDetector API using Flask](https://github.com/microsoft/CameraTraps/tree/main/api/synchronous).
-This is deployed via Docker, so the Dockerfile provided for the real-time may be a good starting point for other Docker-based MegaDetector deployments as well.

-Also see the <a href="#is-there-a-gui">&ldquo;Is there a GUI?&rdquo;</a> section for graphical options and other ways of running MD.
+Also see the <a href="#is-there-a-gui">&ldquo;Is there a GUI?&rdquo;</a> section for graphical options and other ways of running MD, including real-time APIs, Docker environments, and other goodies.

-The remainder of this section provides instructions for our supported scripts (options 1 and 2 above), including installing all the necessary Python dependencies.
+The remainder of this section provides instructions for running our "official" scripts, including installing all the necessary Python dependencies.

 ### 1. Install prerequisites: Anaconda, Git, and NVIDIA stuff